Nide17/qb-backend/docs/AUTH_MIDDLEWARE.md

 - Error object thrown from `verifyToken` should be `{ status: <httpCode>, message: <string> }`.

 Success criteria
-- Valid token: request proceeds to the next handler and `req.user` is populated.
+- Valid token: request proceeds to the next handler and `req.user` is expanded.
 - Invalid/missing/expired token: request returns a consistent 401 (or 403 for role mismatch) JSON response via `handleError`.

 Implementation pattern (canonical)